taitulism/Bootstruct/README.md

 **IMPORTANT NOTE:** Bootstruct uses the first item to find the target-controller.
 Don't manipulate this array unless you know what you're doing (`.push`ing and `.pop`ing your own items is cool.
 Changing the existing items could cause a mess).

-Now, just before we get to know Bootstruct's reserved names, let's see how to init Bootstruct.